fuxelius/atmega_avr_uart_v2/README.md

 **Note 2**: The compilation step (separate compilation and linking) was done on a UNIX machine (**Mac Silicon**) but should be equally easy to compile in **Microchip Studio** as well.
 How to compile on Mac Silicon is described in this [tutorial](https://github.com/fuxelius/atmega4808_bare_metal)

+**Note 3**: When reffering to Datasheet in code or text it is for ATmega4808/ATmega4809

 ## Intended Microchip AVR devices

 **megaAVR 0-series**: ATmega808, ATmega809, ATmega1608, ATmega1609, ATmega3208, ATmega3209, ATmega4808 and ATmega4809.